PureBilling/PureMachineSDK/README.md

 ### master

 - allow to remove null properties from serialization
 - allow date serialization using ISO 8601
+- remane String class to PBString

 ### 2.0.6